Best European large-cap healthcare stocks to invest in 2026

 European large-cap healthcare stocks represent the region's leading pharmaceutical, biotechnology, and medical devices companies with significant market capitalizations and strong competitive positions.
 Are you looking for exposure to Europe's most established healthcare companies with proven business models?

 Swedish Orphan Biovitrum is a leading Swedish pharmaceutical company specializing in rare diseases and specialty healthcare.
 Ipsen is a French global biopharmaceutical group focused on oncology, neuroscience, and rare diseases.
-AstraZeneca is a leading global pharmaceutical company with strong positions in oncology, cardiovascular, and respiratory diseases.
+EssilorLuxottica is the world's largest eyewear company formed through the 2018 merger of Essilor and Luxottica, dominating the global optical industry.

 These European large-cap healthcare stocks offer investors exposure to industry leaders with sustainable business models, strong market positions, and global reach.
 They represent compelling opportunities among the best European large-cap healthcare stocks for 2026.